 Current collectors

 Certain types of IEAPs, such as IPMCs with chemically plated platinum electrodes, have surface resistance as high as the signal propagation along the electrode needs to be described as a finite transmission line.[39]
 The surface resistance is dependent on curvature, which can give feedback on its state,[40] but in turn complicates the control of this type of actuator.

 A compact gold foil current collector has been proved to provide the lowest surface resistance without compromising the flexibility of the laminate.
-During fabrication, both sides of the IEAP actuator were covered with thecurrent collector composed of three layers of gold foil.
-The gold foils were glued, layer by layer, on top of the electrode using the Ion Power LQ-1115 15% Nafion solution in a mixture of water and alcohols.
+During fabrication, both sides of the IEAP actuator were covered with the collector of electric current, composed of three layers of gold foil.
+According to the recipe suggested by Akle et al [Akle, DOI: 10.1007/s10853-006-0632-4 ] the gold foils were glued, layer by layer, on top of the electrode using the Ion Power LQ-1115 15% Nafion solution in a mixture of water and alcohols.
+Nafion adhesive also acts as an elastic layer, precluding cracking of the gold layers.

 It is essential, that the gold foil of nanoscale thickness is a continuous layer of metal, therefore its electric conductivity is excellent.
 Figure 5d demonstrates that three layers of 130-nm gold foils provide surface resistance that is only two times higher than the calculated theoretical resistance value for the gold foils.
 Due to its low thickness, the gold current collector was compliant and its resistance did not change considerably when bent.

 Compliance of the electrodes is of vital importance in the field of the dielectric elastomer actuators as well.[37]
 As dielectric elastomers are driven with low current at high voltage, even the surface resistance in the MΩ range is already sufficient.
 In the case of the IEAP actuators, the surface resistance is more critical due to higher electric currents.
 In supercapacitors, thick solid aluminum current collector is commonly used.[38]
 This provides excellent conductivity, but is not compliant.

-Please see Supplementary Information for details on the pre-buckling process. , despite of the fact that the terminal voltage is switched at frequency as high as 32 kHzElectromechanical performance of the material
+The gold layer is compliant and flexible due to its pre-buckled surface, which is achieved during the manufacturing process.
+Please see Supplementary Information for details on the pre-buckling process.
+The newly-constructed IEAP actuator always has a uniform voltage across one electrode, despite of the fact that the terminal voltage is switched at frequency as high as 32 kHz.
+It is remarkable that the voltage difference is established immediately over the whole IEAP surface area, with no evidence of the transmission-line effect.

+Electromechanical performance of the material

 Electromechanical performance of the constructed IEAP actuator was investigated using a sinusoidal input signal.
 In the free-bending mode, the curvature of the IEAP changed uniformly across the whole length of the laminate; therefore, it is possible to determine the IEAP curvature by fitting an arc over the image of the IEAP cross-section.
 Figure 6a depicts the cross-section of the IEAP actuator at different input voltages.
 The blocking force increased proportionally with the amplitude of sinusoidal input voltage, as given in Figure 6b, Instead, the free-bending curvature increased exponentially with the increased input voltage amplitude; also shown in Figure 6b.